digitalbazaar/edv-client/README.md

 // connect to the new EDV via a `EdvClient` const client = new EdvClient({id: remoteConfig.id, keyAgreementKey, hmac});
+// to only use fips-compliant key agreement and encryption algorithms: const client = new EdvClient(
+  {id: remoteConfig.id, keyAgreementKey, hmac, cipherVersion: 'fips'});
 ```

 You can specify a url when you create and register a new EDV configuration: